European shares depressed by earnings, luxury proves a drag

 Asset performance in 2015: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Lionel Laurent; Editing by Mark Heinrich)
+Today’s European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Andrew Heavens)